Is voter turnout higher in countries with proportional representation?

 – International Democracy and Electoral Assistance (1999) – 12% higher among youth

-- After New Zealand switched from first-past-the-post to proportional representation there was a small increase in voter turnout for the first election with PR, then voter turnout fell in subsequent elections, consistent with a pattern of declining turnout across OECD countries.
+- After New Zealand switched from first-past-the-post to proportional representation there was a small increase in voter turnout for the first election with PR, then voter turnout fell in subsequent elections.

 - There is no research looking at a significant number of OECD countries that have switched from winner-take-all to proportional systems to assess the impact on voter turnout.
-This is because most OECD countries have had proportional systems for up to 100 years.
+This is because most OECD countries have had proportional systems for about 100 years.